 2. Collect Tinder

 Where will you find tinder?
 At the base of coconut trees.
-They will be in the form of
+They will be in the form of coconut husks.
+You can easily use these husks as tinder given the high amount of dry fibers they contain.

 And if you want to learn how to start a fire with sticks sans coconut husks, then you need dried leaves, grass, or weeds.
 Any natural product that is highly combustible will do the job for you.
 So you can also use wood shavings, twigs, small sticks, or dried tree bark.
 If what you find is not dry, then allow it to dry out under the sun.